Buddhism in the Western World

 scattered in many countries both in the East and the West.

-in a few words to do justice to the enormous work done by the Pali Text Society
+It is not possible in a few words to do justice to the enormous work done by

-during close upon a hundred years.
-This great work is most successfully continued
+the Pali Text Society during close upon a hundred years.
+This great work is

-today by its energetic and devoted present President, Miss I. B. Horner.
-Thanks
+most successfully continued today by its energetic and devoted present President,

-to the Society, we have now in Roman characters all the Pali texts of the Buddhist
+Miss I. B. Horner.
+Thanks to the Society, we have now in Roman characters all

-Scripture, the Tipitaka, though some of the Abhidhamma texts need editing more
+the Pali texts of the Buddhist Scripture, the Tipitaka, though some of the Abhidhamma

-fully.
-In addition, it has also edited, in some sixty volumes, the Pali Commentaries
+texts need editing more fully.
+In addition, it has also edited, in some sixty

-of the Tipitaka, besides a number of other post-canonical works.
-There are the
+volumes, the Pali Commentaries of the Tipitaka, besides a number of other post-canonical

-English translations, in some fifty-eight volumes, of practically the whole Tipitaka.
+works.
+There are the English translations, in some fifty-eight volumes, of practically

-The Dictionary of Pali Proper Names and the Pali Tipitaka Concordance.
+Dictionary, The Dictionary of Pali Proper Names and the Pali Tipitaka Concordance.

-is interesting to observe here that while countries on the European continent
+It is interesting to observe here that while countries on the European continent

 like France and Belgium specialized in Mahayana, England specialized in Theravada.